Broadband spectral analysis of MXB 1659-298 in its soft and hard state: Introduction

 \section{Introduction}

-Low Mass X-ray Binaries hosting neutron stars (hereafter NS-LMXBs) are binary systems in which a weakly magnetised neutron star (NS) accretes matter from a low mass ($<1$ M$_{\odot}$) companion star via the Roche-lobe overflow.
-Typically, their X-ray spectra are composed of: a soft thermal component associated with the blackbody emission from the NS and/or the inner region of the accretion disk, a hard component associated with the Comptonization of soft photons in a hot electron corona located in the innermost region of the binary system and the reflection component originated by the interaction of photons outgoing the Comptonized cloud with cold, rotating matter at the surface of the disk.

-The emission of a NS-LMXB is characterised by two spectral states, called soft and hard state.
-The spectrum in the soft state (SS) shows a predominant soft emission associated with the blackbody or a disk-blackbody component and a harder (saturated) Comptonized component \citep[see e.g.][and references therein]{Disalvo_09, Iaria_09, Piraino_07}.
-On the other hand, the hard state (HS) spectrum can be described by a weak thermal component plus a cut-off power-law component produced by the inverse Compton scattering of soft photons in a hot electron corona \citep[see e.g.][and references therein]{Disalvo_15, Cackett_10}.
+Low-mass X-ray binaries hosting neutron stars (hereafter NS-LMXBs) are binary systems in which a weakly magnetized neutron star (NS) accretes matter from a low-mass ($<1$ M$_{\odot}$) companion star through Roche-lobe overflow.
+The NS-LMXBs display several spectral states and hysteresis patterns similar to that observed in X-ray binary systems harboring a black hole (BH) as compact object, as shown by \cite{Munoz_14}.
+The hysteresis pattern highlights the soft, hard, and intermediate states.
+This suggests a similarity between these two classes of X-ray sources.
+The NS-LMXB spectrum in the soft state shows a dominant soft emission associated with a blackbody or a disk-blackbody component with a temperature between 0.5 and 2 keV and a harder (3-5 keV) saturated Comptonized component with a high optical depth.
+The thermal component originates from the NS surface and/or from the innermost region of the accretion disk, while the Comptonized component is associated with inverse Compton emission that is due to the interaction of the soft photons emitted from the innermost region with the electrons in the thermal corona surrounding the NS \citep[see, e.g.,][and references therein]{Disalvo_09, Iaria_09}.
+On the other hand, the hard-state spectrum can be described by a weak (or absent) thermal component plus a cutoff power-law component, with a cutoff energy higher than 10 keV that is produced by inverse Compton scattering of soft photons in a hot optically thin electron corona \citep[see, e.g.,][and references therein]{Disalvo_15, Cackett_10}.

-The broad-band spectral analysis allows to get information on the nature of the compact object (a BH or a NS) hosted in the LMXB and on the innermost region of the system.
-Of particular interest is the study of the reflection component that originates from direct Compton scattering of the photons outgoing the hot corona with the cold electrons in the top layers of the inner accretion disk.
-A peculiar feature in the continuum emission is the Compton hump around 20-40 keV.
-It can be ascribed to the direct Compton scattering and it is observed mainly when the source is in HS because the flux above 20 keV is larger than in SS \citep[see e.g.][and references therein]{Barret_00, Egron_13, Miller_13}.

-The reflection component also shows broad emission lines produced by fluorescence emission following photoelectric absorption.
-The broad lines are associated with heavy ions present in the top layer of the accretion disk.
-The reflection is most efficient in SS sources, usually showing a higher degree of ionization of the accreting matter ($\xi > 500$) and the presence of more prominent broad emission lines than in HS.
-This is an evidence both in NS-LMXBs \citep{Disalvo_15, Egron_13} and in BH-LMXBs \citep{Done_07}.